Azure/azure-sdk-for-net/sdk/purview/Azure.Analytics.Purview.Share/samples/Sample1_HelloWorldAsync.md

 # <scenario_list>

 To use these samples, you'll first need to set up resources.
-See [getting started](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/purview/Azure.Analytics.Share/README.md#getting-started) for details.
+See TODO for details.

 ## <scenario> asynchronously